Favourites

 (2003, King)

 A panel by panel analysis of Michelangelo's fresco on the ceiling of the Sistine chapel in the Vatican.
-It also carefully debunks the myth that the work was done by a single man, for it appears Buonarroti had a team of tradesmen and apprentices to do the lesser scenes or flat areas of colour.
+It also carefully debunks the myth that the work was done by a single man, for Buonarroti had an entire team of tradesmen and apprentices to do the lesser scenes or flat areas of colour.
 Thankfully King goes easy on another lazy myth — that of Michelangelo's supposed “homosexuality”.
 The bloke never married and painted a lot of male nudes, so he must have been queer, right?…

 One Summer: America, 1927